@richwine has joined the channel

 @Erik Osterman (Cloud Posse) has joined the channel

-@Erik Osterman (Cloud Posse) set the channel purpose: https://github.com/joshmyers/dynolocker
+@Erik Osterman (Cloud Posse) set the channel description: https://github.com/joshmyers/dynolocker

 @joshmyers has joined the channel